 Lentigines are small brown macules located typically on the face, hands, and chest.
 Variously called liver spots, can be considered a sign of premature aging.

 Melasma is a benign light- to dark-brown hyperpigmentation mostly over the face but at times also involving the neck, chest, and shoulders.
-For instance, Particle Matters (PM) increases the number of reactive oxygen species (ROS) that trigger the increase of metalloproteinases and lead to aging, which includes skin hyperpigmentation.
+For instance, Particle Matters (PM) increase the number of reactive oxygen species (ROS) that trigger the increase of metalloproteinases and lead to aging, which includes skin hyperpigmentation.

 6) Skin barrier dysfunction

 Skin barrier dysfunction can be caused by pollutants.
-As a result, abnormal skin barrier integrity causes increased skin inflammation and issues.
+As a result, abnormal skin barrier integrity causes increased skin inflammation and other issues.